 And with the crowd yelling in solidarity, the show went on.

 In concert, Sultana brings the concept of a one-person band to an otherworldly level.
 On top of fierce vocals and guitar, Sultana also takes charge of synths, a drum pad, trumpet and even a pan flute.
 Every song overflowed with elaborate interludes that explore a spectrum of sensations, from electrifying and euphoric to mystifying and orchestral.
-Just as expressive was her body language, candid and full of jumps, sways, headbangs and smiles.
+Just as expressive was their body language, candid and full of jumps, sways, headbangs and smiles.

 The rest of the set featured fan favorites like “Harvest Love” and “Jungle.”
 Neither Sultana nor the crowd showed signs of fatigue during the late night, dancing until the very last minute.